モロッコ

 • Breakfast

-• Sunrise viewing Watch the magnificent sunrise from the sand dunes.
+• Sunrise viewing Watch the magnificent sunrise from the dunes.

 • Attachment Image from Itinerary Row: 55772

-• Visit to Khamlia (Khemliya) village Leave the dunes and visit the traditional Saharan village of Khemliya.
-The inhabitants of this village are originally from Mali, and you can experience their culture and music.
+• Visit to Khamlia (Khmilia) Village Leave the dunes and visit the traditional Sahara village of Khamlia.
+The inhabitants of this village originally come from Mali, and you can experience their culture and music.

 • Image from PlaceId: ChIJ8fNdF7k8lw0R4kBO1sGQUPY Image from PlaceId: ChIJ8fNdF7k8lw0R4kBO1sGQUPY Image from PlaceId: ChIJ8fNdF7k8lw0R4kBO1sGQUPY